reilivia/reilivia.github.io/_posts/2022-09-20-exploring-the-recursion-function.markdown

 Moving on, I went back to the recursive rectangle and try to figure out how to iterate this simple code.
 I tried to put a random value for the difference between each recursion.
 This resulted in a cool graphic effect.

 <div align ="center">
-  <iframe width="576" height="366" src="https://editor.p5js.org/reilivia/full/FV-AHKZqp"></iframe>
+  <iframe width="576" height="366" src="http://digitalmedia.rmit.edu.au/~s3862934/creativecoding_assignment2_research/recursiverectangle-random.html"></iframe>
 </div>
 <br>

-Seeing that the random variable is working, I went ton to add random colour, random stroke weight and random rotation value.
+Seeing that the random variable is working, I went on to add random colour, random stroke weight and random rotation value.
 The result is quite surprising because it looks like a string web.

 <div align ="center">
-  <iframe width="576" height="366" src="https://editor.p5js.org/reilivia/full/rGHajU-WE"></iframe>
+  <iframe width="576" height="366" src="http://digitalmedia.rmit.edu.au/~s3862934/creativecoding_assignment2_research/recursiverectangle-web.html"></iframe>
 </div>
 <br>